Twins vs. Royals Player Props Betting Odds

 Pérez Stats

-- Perez heads into this game looking to extend his two-game hit streak.
+- Perez enters this game looking to extend his two-game hit streak.
 In his last five games he is hitting .105 with a walk and an RBI.

 Pérez Recent Games